WNNJ

-WNNJ (103.7 MHz) is a commercial FM radio station licensed to Newton, New Jersey and serving Sussex County.
-It airs a classic rock radio format focusing on the 1970s, 80s and 90s, and is owned by iHeartMedia The station is known as "103-7 NNJ The Tri States' Rock Station".
-Several of the personalities on WNNJ are voicetracked from WAXQ New York City and WXTB Tampa.
+WNNJ (103.7 FM) is a commercial radio station licensed to Newton, New Jersey, United States, and serving Sussex County.
+Owned by iHeartMedia, it airs a classic rock format branded as "103.7 NNJ".
 The studios and offices are on Mitchell Avenue in Franklin, New Jersey.

-WNNJ is a Class B1 FM station with an effective radiated power (ERP) of 2,300 watts.
+WNNJ's transmitter is sited on Gigi Lane in Branchville, New Jersey.
 The signal covers Northwestern New Jersey and reaches parts of northeastern Pennsylvania and Orange County, New York.
-The transmitter is on Gigi Lane in Branchville, New Jersey.